 Install Android 7.1.2 Nougat Right Now

-The first thing you need to do is download the Android 7.1.2 Nougat Beta System Image for your device.
-These aren’t in the typical location, because it’s a beta.
+The first thing you need to do is download the Android 7.1.2 Nougat System Image for your device.
+Now that it’s out of beta they are in the regular location.
 You’ll have to agree to the terms to proceed.
 Click the links below to download the files for each device.
-Some will be released at a later date.
+Additionally, Google provides OTA update files so a full device erase isn’t required.

 - Google Pixel Android 7.1.2 Image